AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 # Take a tour of the AVEVA Data Hub portal

 Access and interact with AVEVA Data Hub through the web-based portal.
-When you first access the portal, there is information about the system's health as well as quick links to popular documentation topics.

 ## AVEVA Data Hub home page

+When you first access the portal, the home page provides you with information about the system and other reference materials.

 ![Portal window](../images/portal-interface.png "Portal interface")